 We’re going to look at goats, chickens, and bees.

 - Goats can add meat and dairy products to your operation.

 - Their manure, with some time for composting, makes an excellent fertilizer for your crops.

-- Because of their smaller size, they require less feed than other dairy and meat producers, such as cattle, which means less of a financial and land-use burden on you.
+- Because of their smaller size, goats require less feed than other dairy and meat producers, such as cattle, which means less of a financial and land-use burden on you.

 - Egg production is the obvious perk to raising your own flock.
 Click here for the best chickens for beginners.

 - Raising and tending to your own hives will leave you with a plethora of rewards.
 Not only will you have fresh honey, but you’ll have pollinators for your crops and heaps of beeswax.

 - Leftover beeswax can be used for many things including candle making and creating natural cosmetics.
 Check out 58 practical homesteading skills you can start learning today!

 Before diving headfirst into the world of raising animals, we have some preparation to do.
 We need to identify the specific needs of our animals, as well as our ability to ethically care for them.

 Take, for example, our neighbor.
 He runs what feels like a million head of cattle (click here to find out how many cattle per acre you can run in your state!).
 And they’re forever getting out, onto the neighboring property.
 Ours.